An introduction to Lorenzen's "Algebraic and logistic investigations on free lattices" (1951)

 In the new algebraic part, the construction of free semilattices and free distributive lattices stems in fact from ideal theory.
-Theorems~1--4 in section~2 (\citealp{lorenzen17}, page~ 4) introduce a semilattice as a ``single statement entailment relation'' and construct the free semilattice over a preordered set.
-This approach is paralleled in~\citealt{lorenzen52} by the definition of a system of ideals for an arbitrary preordered set~$M$ on which a monoid~$G$ acts by order-preserving operators~$x$: it is a relation satisfying items~1--4 of theorem~1 and furthermore
+Theorems~1--4 in section~2 of the article (p.~ 84) introduce a semilattice as a `single statement entailment relation' and construct the free semilattice over a preordered set (a \emph{preorder} or quasiorder is a reflexive and transitive relation on the set).
+This approach may be dated back to \citet[§~2]{skolem21}, who constructs the free lattice over a preordered set in the course of studying the decision problem for lattices.
+It is parallelled in~\citealt{lorenzen52} by the definition of a system of ideals for an arbitrary preordered set~$M$ on which a monoid~$G$ acts by order-preserving operators~$x$: it is a relation satisfying items~1--4 of theorem~1 and furthermore